Journal of Illustration Studies

 New Edinburgh Edition of the Collected Works of Robert Louis Stevenson

 The 39-volume New Edinburgh Edition presents new, annotated texts of Stevenson’s most popular works, such as Treasure Island and Dr Jekyll and Mr Hyde, and brings back into print some of his lesser-known writing.
 Each volume considers the various states in which Stevenson’s texts appeared, from magazine publication to final editions, allowing readers to discover what Stevenson wrote, and how this hugely popular writer responded to the burgeoning literary market of the late nineteenth century.
-The project began in 2009 and is due to conclude in 2020, with the first wave of volumes appearing 2011–13.
+The project began in 2009 and is due to conclude in 2020, with the first wave of volumes appearing from spring 2014.